-For a number of years the painter illustrator, printmaker, poster artist, theatre and TV set designer divided his time between the ateliers of Warsaw and Paris, making some 300 posters and earning the name of one of the finest representatives of the Polish school of posters.
+A painter, illustrator, printmaker, poster artist, theatre and TV set designer dividing his time between the ateliers of Warsaw and Paris, making some 300 posters and earning the name of one of the finest representatives of the Polish school of posters.

 Starowieyski was born on 8 July 1930 in Bratkówka near Krosno to a noble family using the Biberstein coat of arms.
 During World War II his family moved to Cracow.
 He first studied painting at the Cracow Academy of Fine Arts under Wojciech Weiss and Adam Marczyński (1949-52), and then at the Warsaw Academy of Fine Arts under Michał Bylina, and graduated in 1955.